Vector35/binaryninja-api/docs/guide/type.md

-# Working with Types, Structures, and Symbols
+# Working with Types, Structures, and Symbols in Decompilation

-There are two main ways to interact with types from within a binary view.
-The first is to use the [types view](#types-view), and the second is to take advantage of the [smart structures workflow](#smart-structures-workflow) or otherwise annotate types directly in a disassembly or IL view.
+There are two main ways to interact with types in decompilation or disassembly.
+The first is to use the [types view](basictypes.md#types-view), and the second is to take advantage of the [smart structures workflow](#smart-structures-workflow) or otherwise annotate types directly in a disassembly or IL view.

 ## Direct UI manipulation

 The simplest way to directly manipulate types in disassembly is by viewing an existing variable or sequence of bytes in linear view and using the following hotkeys:

  - `1`, `2`, `4`, `8`: The number hotkeys will create a data variable at the current location if none exists, and then change the size of the variable to an integer in the size of bytes specified in the hotkey.
  - `d`: If you want to cycle through the different integer sizes, repeatedly pressing `d` has the same effect as pressing the numbers in order.